 A note on rhodium plating: It is standard practice to rhodium plate white gold giving it a bright white color.
 Over time the plating will wear off exposing the true color of the metal.
 Since we work this the metals in their natural state it won't be a perfect match to your engagement ring if it is plated white gold.
 Standard white gold is slightly more yellow and palladium white gold is a little more grey without the plating.
 But when they are polished the difference is subtle.
 Having your band rhodium plated is also an option.

-Palladium is the most durable options for your wedding rings, it hold up to daily wear for years and will not wear away like other metals.
 Palladium is a member of the platinum family and shares many of the same characteristics with its cousin platinum, including its “liquid surface” and durability.
 Palladium is not as rare and is also less dense than platinum, resulting in a very similar metal at a fraction of the cost.
 Palladium is slightly darker in color than platinum but can be very versatile, with a brushed finish it appears more grey in color, but can also be polished up to whiter silver color.
 Due to the strength and durability that makes this a great metal to wear, it also makes it more difficult to work in.
 Because of this we cannot fabricate in palladium, it can only be used in the hand carving and casting method.

 Known for its bright white silver color and common use in jewelry, sterling silver is a beautiful material to work with.
 It is easy to form, texture and polish.
 Many couples choose to work with sterling because its price is substantially lower than other precious metals.
 It is important to note that while sterling silver is strong enough to be worn daily, it is a very soft metal and prone to scratches and changing shape over time.
 Many people, including myself, appreciate the way that silver wears and ages.
 But if you want a ring that will keep its original finish longer, I would not recommend silver.
 Be sure to consider the pros and cons on silver wedding bands.